junlarsen/lolswap/README.md

 ## Download from releases

-You can visit the releases tab to grab the download.
-If you don't trust the binary, you can build it yourself with the instructions below.
+There is an executable binary in the releases tab, but building it yourself is way cooler!

+I'm sure everybody is suspicious about random .exe's from random people, which is why I suggest you build the binary from source yourself.
+The instructions are listed below

 ## Build it yourself